wsukz/wsukz.github.io/clubs/icpc.md

 ---
 layout: default
-title: "WSUK ICPC coding club"
+title: "WSUK ICPC Coding Club"
 permalink: /clubs/icpc/
 ---

-# Welcome to Our ICPC Club!
+# Welcome to WSUK ICPC Club!

-We are excited to introduce our ICPC Club, where young programmers take their first steps into the world of competitive programming.
-This year, Wusong University in Turkistan joined ICPC with six first-year teams.
+We are excited to introduce our ICPC Club, where young programmers take their first steps into the world of **competitive programming**.
+This year, Woosong University Kazakhstan (WSUK) in Turkistan joined ICPC with six first-year teams.
 Five teams advanced to the quarterfinals, ranking **2nd among new universities** and 15th overall.

-Our students also competed in the ICPC NERC Finals in Almaty, earning an **honorary certificate**.
-They enjoyed meeting the wider IT community, gaining experience, and building a strong foundation for future achievements in programming competitions.
+Even though only one team (Code Ventus) from our university was invited to the ICPC NERC Finals in Almaty, they performed very well and received an **honorary certificate**.
+The experience allowed them to meet the wider IT community, gain valuable skills, and lay a strong foundation for future programming competitions.

 ### ICPC 2025 Results
 - [ICPC2025 - 1/8 Qualification Round](https://esep.cpfed.kz/contest/8icpc25/ranking/)